Table Integrity

 Build Missing

 The Build Missing option is mainly intended for a situation in which you are trying to recover from a system crash for which you do not have a backup, and you have some but not all of the required DonorQuest files.
-This sort of situation should never happen these days -- do your backups!
+This sort of situation should never happen these days -- do your backups (or use our online version of DonorQuest)!

 Update Structures